cloudflare/cloudflare-docs/content/waf/rate-limiting-rules/parameters.md

   - The available characteristics depend on your Cloudflare plan.
 Refer to [Availability](/waf/rate-limiting-rules/#availability) for more information.
   - You cannot use both _IP with NAT support_ and _IP_ as characteristics of the same rate limiting rule.
-  - If you use `http.request.headers["<header_name>"]` in an API request, you must enter the header name in lower case, since Cloudflare normalizes header names in its global network.
+  - If you use `http.request.headers["<header_name>"]` in an API request, you must enter the header name in lower case, since Cloudflare normalizes header names on the Cloudflare global network.
   - If you use _Cookie_, refer to [Recommendations](#recommendations) for additional validations you should implement.
   - You should not use _Headers_ or _Cookie_ as the only characteristic of a rate limiting rule.
 Refer to [Recommendations](#recommendations) for details.
   - For more information on the `lookup_json_string` function, refer to [Functions](/ruleset-engine/rules-language/functions/#function-lookup_json_string) in the Ruleset Engine documentation.